Hotspot Shield Review 2022

-You can choose to pay for Hotspot Shield every month, year, or every two years.
+You can choose to pay for Hotspot Shield every month or every year.
 Like with most VPN services, the monthly price gets lower as your commitment increases.
-If for some reason, you don’t like Hotspot Shield Premium, you can get a refund using their 45-day money-back guarantee.
+If for some reason, you don’t like Hotspot Shield Premium, you can get a refund using the company’s 45-day money-back guarantee.

 Hotspot Shield Customer Support

-Hopefully, you won’t need to use their customer support, but just in case, here are the details on how you can troubleshoot problems.
+Hopefully, you won’t need to use Hotspot Shield’s customer support, but just in case, here are the details on how you can troubleshoot problems.

 The Hotspot Shield App

-Hotspot Shield App has applications for Windows, Mac, iOS, and Android.
-The Android app has a 4.2 rating on the Google Play Store.
+The Hotspot Shield App has applications for Windows, Mac, iOS, and Android.
+The Android app has a 4.1 rating on the Google Play Store.
 The iPhone app has a 4.5 rating on the iOS App Store.
-The Chrome browser extension has a 4+ rating on the Google Chrome Web Store.
-I would consider ratings above four to be excellent for a VPN.

 Hotspot Shield Vs. NordVPN

 NordVPN is a leading VPN with a lot of similarities to Hotspot Shield.
-They both have high numbers of servers, but NordVPN does win with over 5,200 servers compared to Hotspot Shield’s 3,200+ servers.
-NordVPN also beats Hotspot Shield in that NordVPN is based out of Panama, a country not subject to an international surveillance alliance or data retention laws.
-Hotspot Shield is based out of the United States, which is part of the Five Eye international surveillance alliance and comparatively strict data retention laws.
+They both have high numbers of servers, but NordVPN wins with over 5,200 servers compared to Hotspot Shield’s 1,800 servers.
+NordVPN also beats Hotspot Shield in that NordVPN is headquartered in Panama, a country not subject to international surveillance alliances or data retention laws.
+Hotspot Shield’s home base is the United States, which is part of the Five Eye international surveillance alliance and has comparatively strict data retention laws.

 Neither VPN logs data that could tie your web traffic back to you, but Hotspot Shield Premium does log more information.
-They log the duration of your VPN sessions, the bandwidth consumed, and the domains that you accessed (but on an anonymized basis).
-This is all information that NordVPN says they don’t store.
+It logs the duration of your VPN sessions, the bandwidth consumed, and the domains that you accessed (but on an anonymized basis).
+This is all information that NordVPN says it doesn’t store.

-Both have kill switches, an essential security feature, but Hotspot Shield only offers it on Windows.
-Neither offers split tunneling.
+Both have kill switches and split tunneling, which are essential security features.
 You should be able to stream from Netflix and torrent files with both VPNs.
 NordVPN gives you the same shared IP address each time (unless you want to pay extra for a dedicated IP address), while Hotspot Shield will give you a dynamic IP address that changes every time you connect.
-I prefer how Hotspot Shield regularly rotates its IP addresses, as it makes it harder for a hacker to track you.
+We prefer how Hotspot Shield rotates its IP addresses regularly, as it makes it harder for hackers to track you.

 Recap of Hotspot Shield